subrapak/AI-Hack/README.md

 Finally, with a usable dataset, a number of machine learning techniques were used to estimate house prices on a validation set, and the performance of each technique was measured by the R^2 value between the predicted and actual sale price for each sample in the validation dataset.
 The best performing method was the RandomForestRegressor model provided in the sklearn library, with an R 2  value just under 0.8, and outperformed all other models comfortably.

+Refer to `CleanedUpSolution.ipynb` for all the code with step by step explanations and justifications.

 # Brief
 This dataset contains the house sales record in Brooklyn, New York City, from 2003 to 2017.
 It is a combination of NYC Rolling Sales from the NYC Department of Finance and the PLUTO for roughly 30,000 properties, which we have then merged into a single .csv file.
 Candidates are required to predict the property sale prices using only the data provided